 Like DNA methylation, chromatin modifications have also been shown to play a key role in animal development.

-Enzymes responsible for methylation of histone H3 at lysine 4, 9, and 27, in particular, are essential for embryogenesis.
+In particular, enzymes responsible for methylating histone H3 at lysines 4, 9, and 27 are essential for embryogenesis.
+Nomenclature:

-Although both DNA methylation and chromatin modifications are critical for mammalian development, the exact role of each epigenetic mark in the maintenance of lineage-specific gene expression patterns remains to be defined
+"H3K4me3" stands for histone 3, lysine 4, tri-methylation Although both DNA methylation and chromatin modifications are critical for mammalian development, the exact role of each epigenetic mark in the maintenance of lineage-specific gene expression patterns remains to be defined